gbcreation/alarm-helios4-image-builder/README.md

 * Copy the fancontrol configuration file `fancontrol_pwm-fan-mvebu-next.conf` to `./img/etc/fancontrol`.
 * Make the `lm75` kernel module loaded on boot by creating `./img/etc/modules-load.d/lm75.conf`.
 * Copy `mdadm-fault-led.sh` to `./img/usr/bin` and set the `PROGRAM` directive to `/usr/sbin/mdadm-fault-led.sh` in `./img/etc/mdadm.conf`.
-* Create the u-boot script `./img/boot/boot.cmd`.
+* Create the U-Boot script `./img/boot/boot.cmd`.
 * Use `mkimage` to compile `./img/boot/boot.cmd` to `./img/boot/boot.scr`.
 * Unmount the image file partition.
-* Clone the `helios-4/u-boot` Git repository and compile the u-boot bootloader.
+* Clone the `helios-4/u-boot` Git repository and compile the U-Boot bootloader.
 * Copy the compiled u-boot bootloader to the loop device.
 * Unmount the loop device